MsMc24/G1/G1_miniproject1.md

 📝 Converting text to speech, Voki’s main function helps English language learners who may be too shy to speak or lacking confidence.

+## Is it User-friendly?
+YES.
+It's very easy to use for all ages and provides tutorials for everything.

 📝 <ins> Voki offers levels within four subscription-types: </ins>

 ![types](https://github.com/MsMc24/G1/assets/161448192/28c1ff76-d356-4f5e-bf89-d5561eb4f2ce)